myelintek/documentation/user/dataset.rst

 There are *system datasets* and *project-scoped datasets*.
-The datasets page lists all projects visible to the user, where the system datasets are displayed in the dataset name, and the project-scoped datasets are displayed in the owner project's ID followed by the dataset name.
+The datasets page lists all projects visible to the user, where the system datasets are displayed as the dataset name, and the project-scoped datasets are displayed as the owner project's ID followed by the dataset name.

 .. image:: /_static/imgs/user/dataset/view_all_datasets.png
     :width: 600